Brachidontes exustus

 Brachidontes exustus, commonly known as the scorched mussel, is a species of bivalve mollusc in the family Mytilidae.

 Description

 The valves of B. exustus can be dark blackish, yellow, green, or brown with toothed ribs.
 The anterior end of the valves extends past the umbo and there are up to four teeth at the hinge.

+Right and left valve of the same specimen: